Herbert Hoover National Historic Site: Why you should visit

 You can visit a one-room schoolhouse that may or may not have been attended by Hoover.
 That tidbit has been lost to history.
 Herbert Hoover entered school in 1880 at the age of 5.
 We would attend three years of school in West Branch.
 The schoolhouse was also used as the town’s first Quaker meetinghouse.

 The Hoovers and the Quaker community used the Friends Meetinghouse.
 Furnished with plain period pieces, it looks much the same as it would have when the Hoovers attended functions there.
 West Branch was a deeply religious community, and Quakers used the meetinghouse for worship weekly.
 The Quakers believed all people were equal before God.
 This belief allowed the President’s mother, Hulda to take an active role in the meetinghouse activities.
 This would lead to Herbert Hoover getting well acquainted with Quaker meetings.
 In his memoirs, Hoover described the meetings, “Those acquainted with Quakers faith, and who know the primitive furnishings of the Quaker meeting-house, the solemnity of the long hours of meeting awaiting the spirit to move someone, will know the intense repression upon a ten-year-old boy who might not even count his toes.
 All this may not have been in recreation, but it was strong training in patience.”
-While Hoover was not a very active Quaker in adulthood, these beliefs left a last impression on him as a youth.
+While Hoover was not a very active Quaker in adulthood, these beliefs left a lasting impression on him as a youth.
 He would put them into practice as an adult with a career of conscience.
 This is evident by his humanitarian work and unabashed faith in the American way of life.

 Appreciation for Hoover’s humanitarian work is on display at his National Historic Site.
 As an expression of gratitude to Hoover for helping feed the hungry during World War I, the people of Belgium presented him with the statue “Isis, Goddess of Life, in 1922.
 Belgian artist Auguste Puttemans created the seven-and-a-half-foot bronze sculpture.
 It was moved to West Branch in 1939.
 Many Belgians, including children, refugees, and soldiers, donated to a fund to create the statue, which highlights Hoover’s dedication to helping others.